argoproj/argo-cd/docs/user-guide/commands/argocd_logout.md

 ```
 # To log out of argocd
 $ argocd logout
-This can be helpful for security reasons or when you want to switch between different ArgoCD contexts or accounts.
+# This can be helpful for security reasons or when you want to switch between different Argo CD contexts or accounts.

 ```